junowoz/junowoz/README.md

 ###
-Software Engineer based in Brazil with two years of experience in Full-Stack and Mobile development, and well-versed in agile methodologies, design thinking, and team leadership.
+Software Engineer based in Brazil with 1.5 years of experience in Web development, and well-versed in agile methodologies, design thinking, and team leadership.
 I have built business solutions websites, e-commerce platforms, MVPs for the insurance industry, and various side projects.

 <a alt="Portfolio" href="https://junowoz.com">
   <strong>➜ Portfolio</strong>